Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 We have legal immigration established.

-There is a way for this country to grow by way of immigration, and I have no intention to shut that out.
+There is a way for this country to grow by way of immigration.

-My desire is not to stop immigration, it's it's it's to promote it with a proper assimilation, with the right numbers that we can absorb economically and so forth, and and and and then I would I would elevate the number of qualified immigrants that can get into this country, high-tech graduates, uh specialists and so forth.
+And then I would elevate the number of qualified immigrants that can get into this country, high-tech graduates, specialists, and so forth.

 I would double that.

-As to what I would do with the 11 or 12 or whatever are here now, I'd recognize they're here.
+As to what I would do with the 11 or 12 or whatever here now, I'd recognize they're here.

 I wouldn't talk about deporting them.

-I would do what's necessary to find them and put them through a process that makes them legal, uh, hoping that would be the last time we have to do it.
+I would do what's necessary to find them and put them through a process that makes them legal, hoping that would be the last time we have to do it.

-If we get tough on the border, there aren't going to be 11 or 12 million in the next 20 years or another 200 million the next 20 years.
+If we get tough on the border, there aren't going to be 11 or 12 million in the next 20 years or another 200 million in the next 20 years.

 And if we're not going to enforce our borders, we're not worried about having a country.

-Uh and then after I did all that, then I would go to Washington during the daytime only.
+And then after I did all that, then I would go to Washington during the daytime only.

 I'd leave every night to find out what the hell is really behind the asinine thinking that's been going on in this issue for 20 years.

-Aside from the obvious we need votes, the Democrats need victims, we want to try to show the Hispanic community, Latino community we don't hate them.
+We want to try to show the Hispanic community, Latino community we don't hate them.

-I th there's something more to this than uh than all of that, And I want to find out what it is.
+And I want to find out what it is.

 But I think given 9-11 and everything else, the security of the border and getting that handled is project number one.

-Uh you'd have a much easier time coming up with an enforcement plan that people would go along with.
+You'd have a much easier time coming up with an enforcement plan that people would go along with.

-Uh back with more uh after this.
+Quick timeout, back after more, back with more after this.

 Stay with us.

-It doesn't matter, I gave you the wrong name anyways.
+I gave you the wrong name anyways.

-Welcome back, Rush Limbaugh, the EIB network.
+Welcome back, Rush Limbaugh, the EIB Network.

-I thought I did I don't think I got the audio of this.
+I don't think I've got the audio there.

-I don't well I was hoping that we have the audio of uh of Dave Evans, the team captain, uh lacrosse, uh Duke Lacrosse team, because he went out there yesterday and he really hammered the prosecutor, and he said, hey, I worked with these guys.
+I was hoping that we have the audio of Dave Evans, the team captain, La Crosse, the Duke La Crosse team, because he went out there yesterday and he really hammered the prosecutor.

 I didn't think I was anything wrong.

-There was nothing to hide.
+There was nothing to highway.

-We helped them search for things.
+Helped them search for things.

-Nobody here raped anybody, rape didn't happen.
+Nobody here raped anybody.

-Bam, bam, bam, bam, lawyer got up, basically said the same thing.
+Lawyer got up, basically said the same thing.

-Her name was Deborah Robinson and asked for her reaction, and this is unbelievably what she said.
+Her name was Deborah Robinson, and asked for her reaction.

 It has no significance for the trial whatsoever.